plainquire/plainquire/README.md

 ## Cast Filters

-Filters can be cast between Entities, e.g. to convert them between DTOs and database models.
+Filters can be cast between entities, e.g. to convert them between DTOs and database models.

 Properties are matched by type (check if assignable) and name (case sensitive)